 At the end of each meal at Cervejaria Ramiro, stuffed to the brim, we do what the locals do.
 We saw this on Bourdain, and it was confirmed by the older couple sitting near us during our first visit.
 We ordered two steak sandwiches to finish off the meal.
 Yes, steak sandwiches for dessert.

 The sandwiches were similar to the bifanas at O Trevo.
 This sandwich is called a prego.
-It has thinly sliced, almost rare steak, on fresh bread, with a little spicy mustard.
+It has thinly sliced, almost rare steak with grilled garlic, on fresh bread, with a little spicy mustard.
 During our first visit, I was so stuffed I could, embarrassingly, only eat one half of the sandwich.
 I donated the remainder to a couple sitting near us.
 Here’s a tip: order one prego for two people for dessert.

-Why Do I Keep Returning to Cervejaria Ramiro Lisbon?
+Why do we Keep Returning to Cervejaria Ramiro Lisbon?

 Second, I couldn’t understand the menu pricing.
 Most of the pricing was in kilograms, which always stresses me out because I can never figure out how much we need for two people and how much that will cost (note this is similar at Cervejaria Ramiro, but the servers are always willing to help).
 The one dish that was not priced in kilograms was another of our favorites, clams with garlic.
 I looked at the price.
 It was three times as expensive as the same dish at Cervejaria Ramiro.
 Strike 2.